mrdevon/RocketUnidata/README.md

-# Sublime Text 2 bundle for Unibasic development
+# Sublime Text 2 bundle for Rocket Unidata development.

-Based on the vim unibasic plugin: https://github.com/vim-scripts/unibasic.vim
+Rocket sells two flavors of Multivalue database, Unidata and Universe.
+This package covers the Unidata offering.

-To install with Git, first make sure to remove any old Unibasic bundles then:
+To install with Git, first make sure to remove any old RocketUnidata bundles then:

-    - git clone git://github.com/slestak/unibasic.tmlanguage.git
+    - git clone git://github.com/slestak/RocketUnidata.git
     - Copy the Unibasic directory to the Sublime Text packages directory:
         OS X: ~/Library/Application Support/Sublime Text 2
         Linux: ~/.Sublime Text 2